-A modern picturesque park at the heart of a future transit oriented community
+A modern picturesque park for a new downtown in a transit oriented community.

 Diamond Schmitt Architects Inc., BA Group